Design and Stiffness Analysis of a Bio-inspired Soft Actuator with Bi-direction Tunable Stiffness Property

 \subsection{Fabrication}

-In this work, the BTSA is fabricated based on combining the porous-sidewall connector with the lost-wax method.
-The lost-wax method is utilized to enhance the airtightness so that the allowable input pressure range of the actuator can be extended, enlarging the tuneable stiffness range.
-The porous sidewall of the connector reinforces the airtightness in the soft-rigid-connection boundary.
-The fabrication process, which is illustrated in Fig. 3 includes three steps: fabrication of the soft chamber, fitting the BLSs, and assembling other components.
-All the molds for casting were 3D printed with ABS.

-Fabrication of the soft chamber.
-As Fig. 3a shows, the wax core was fabricated by pouring the melted wax into molds and demolding it after the wax was cured.
-To make the lost-wax process more accessible, the low melting point wax (about 70℃) was chosen.
-Then, the connector with the wax core fitted to it through the cylinder hole was placed in the mold.
-The fluid silicone was poured into the pre-closed mold.
-Before the silicone was cured, a nylon mesh was embedded into the bottom layer and two metal sticks were inserted through the holes in the mold.
+Firstly, fabricate the soft chamber.
+As Fig. 4a shows, the demolded wax core was fitted to the connector through the cylinder hole.
+The fluid silicone was poured into the pre-closed mold with the wax core, connector, and an embedded nylon mesh.
 Then, the soft chamber with a wax core in it was obtained after it was cured.
+In this case, the soft chamber would be one-piece molding and the porous sidewall of the connector reinforces the airtightness in the soft-rigid-connection boundary.

-Fitting the BLSs.
-As Fig. 3b displays, the soft chamber with wax core had been heated in the water bath to 85℃ for 15 minutes.
-Squeezed out all the molten wax from the cylinder hole in the connector, then the soft chamber was assembled with two BLSs and the plate.
+Then, fit the BLSs.
+As Fig. 4b displays, the soft chamber with a wax core was heated in the water bath to 85℃ for 15 minutes.
+Squeezed out all the molten wax from the cylinder hole, the soft chamber was assembled with two BLSs and plate.
 Subsequently, two cover layers were cast and bonded with the soft chamber by uncured silicone.

-Assembling other components.
-In this process, as presented in Fig. 3c, the sealing layer of BTSA and the contact end were fabricated.
-The soft-rigid connection in porous connector plays a main role in reinforcing the airtightness.
-The actuation tendons crossed through the reserved holes and were fixed in the rope fitting.
-After connecting the quick connector and gluing the contact end, the BTSA was fabricated.
+In the end, assemble other components.
+As presented in Fig. 4c, the sealing layer of BTSA and the contact end were fabricated.
+After connecting the quick connector, gluing the contact end, and fitting the actuation tendon, the BTSA was fabricated.